Xilinx/xup_compute_acceleration/docs/debug_lab.md

 1. Press **F6** to execute `clReleaseKernel()`

-    Notice the Memory Buffers tab is empty as all memories are released
+    Notice the Memory Buffers tab is empty as all memories are released.
+Note: Since there is a bug in the IDE, this step may or may not work properly.
+Click the disconnect button if it fails and skip next step

 1. Click **F8** to complete the execution